GokulnathP/DevOps/git/Readme.md

 ### Stages of working with git

-There are three stages in git
+There are three stages in git,

 1. Files you are working on
 2. Staging area (Contain files for creating next layer)